 1710 Go back to your room and shower.
 Put on clean PTs and go eat.

-1900 Mandatory study time (called "Mando").
+1900 Mandatory study time.
 You can go to the library if you want, but otherwise, it's in your room with the door open, studying.
-If you haven't started class, you can study a "head-start" program, or you can iron your uniform and shine your boots for the next day.

-2100 Mando ends.
+2100 Study time ends.
 Iron your uniform, and start on your boots before you have to go to formation.

 2145 Bedcheck formation.
 Answer your name with "Here, Drill Sergeant!" and go back to your room.